Are government service payment solutions getting more efficient?

 Government agencies are making strides in digital payments, but adoption still lags behind the private sector.
 While most agencies offer online payment options, few are collecting as many digital payments as they’d like, signaling an urgent need for improved user experiences.

-Payment options are expanding, but is it fast enough?
+Payment options are expanding, but is it fast enough to increase payment efficiency and satisfy residents?

 Government agencies are responding to changing consumer expectations by expanding their payment options.
 Today, most agencies offer at least four payment methods, including credit card, debit, cash, and ACH.
 Despite progress in adding additional features, government agencies still lag behind the private sector: